 Foster v.
 R.J.
-Reynolds Tobacco Company, et al., Case No. 07CA709(B), Circuit Court of the First Judicial Circuit, Florida, Escambia County (case filed 3/27/07).
-One individual suing as personal representative of the estate and survivors of a deceased smoker.
+Reynolds Tobacco Company, et al., Case No. 07CA709(B), Circuit Court of the 1st Judicial Circuit, Florida, Escambia County (case filed 3/27/07).
+One individual suing as Personal Representative of the estate and survivors of a deceased smoker.
+Both Liggett Group LLC and Vector Group Ltd. are named as defendants.